DOdrums/PortfolioProjectTwo/README.md

 #### As a returning user

 * I want to be able to challenge myself again.
   * User can easily return to the tutor a second time, since user can do unlimited runs of the tutor.
-They can than set new goals, for example maintaining their accuracy above 95% throughout.
+They can then set new goals, for example maintaining their accuracy above 95% throughout.
 * I want to be able to improve on my previous scores.
   * User can keep on trying to improve their previous scores when returning to the tutor a second time.
 * I want to train my usage of the Moonlander keyboard.